CubeEngine/Announcer/README.md

  Description
 =============

-Anouncer loads small text files and broadcasts them in a configured interval.
+Announcer loads small text files and broadcasts them in a configured interval.

  Features
 =============

-- Anounce txt files automaticly to the server
+- Announce txt files automaticly to the server
-- Anounce files manually
+- Announce files manually
 - Supports color codes (&0, &1, &3, ...)
 - Interval can be set in Ticks, Seconds, Minutes, Hours, Days